bryanflorenosos/thetechnoob/content/posts/vlantrunk.md

 ## Task 4
 Configure Spanning Tree so that it will remain root bridge in the event that another switch is inadvertently misconfigured with a lower priority for VLANs 10 and 20.
 Test and verify your configuration by specifying a priority of 0 for VLAN 10 on any of these ports.
 > **a.** This task requires identifying designated ports and configuring the root guard feature on them.
-The root guard feature prevents a designated port from becoming a root port.
+The **root guard** feature prevents a designated port from becoming a root port.
 If a port on which the root guard feature receives a superior BPDU, it moves the port into a root-inconsistent state, thus maintaining the current root bridge status.
 > **b** First do a verification for each vlan as such: `show spanning-tree vlan 10`
+{{< bokya src="img/switching/vlan10_1.jpg" >}}

 ## Task 5
 Configure the trunk links on switch Switch2 so that they will be disabled automatically in the event that they do not receive BPDUs.
 Test and verify your configuration by disabling default BPDU transmission from one of the upstream switches.